Click on the title for more information in these areas.

 LFACC is committed to the health and happiness of every animal in our community.
 With nearly 7,000 animals coming through our shelter doors each year, and with such high numbers of animals looking to us for help, preventing illness is critical!
 We are proud of the care and treatment standards we have in place, providing a wide array of…

 There are four locations in Fayette County where dogs can run off-leash in designated areas.

-For information on the humane control of feral cats and trap-neuter-release assistance.
+For information on the humane control of feral cats and trap-neuter-return assistance.

 All dogs in Fayette County must be on a leash, behind a fence, or on the dog owner’s property under the owner’s supervision at all times when outside.